szabgab/perlmaven.com/sites/it/pages/name-used-only-once-possible-typo.md

 ---
-title: "Name "main::x" used only once: possible typo at ..."
+title: "Name 'main::x' used only once: possible typo at ..."
 timestamp: 2013-06-02T12:00:00
 tags:
   - warning